 This assumes a non-smoker classification.
 Smokers will differ slightly, usually only having Select Smoker and Standard Smoker, with the additional Sub-Standard ratings.

-All rates above Standard are considered discounted rates, and Standard is usually what is referred to as the base premium.
+All rates above Standard are considered discounted rates, with Preferred Plus being the best life insurance rates you can get, and Standard is usually what is referred to as the base premium.
 Most applicants are approved around Standard.

 If you were approved at a Sub-Standard rate, each additional Table is 25% more premium than the base premium (Standard).
 A Table 2 would be 50% more, a Table 3 would be 75%, and so on.